Artisto: History

 Information on the application first appeared on Mail.ru Group Vice President Anna Artamonova's FB page on July 29, 2016.
 At the moment of posting there was only an Android version available.
 According to Anna, the application's first version only took eight days to develop.
 On July 31, the application was added to the AppStore for free download.

-From this moment and continuing into the present, Artisto has been the world's first app that uses neural networks for editing short videos, processing them in the style of famous artworks or any other source image.
+From this moment and continuing into the present, Artisto has been the first app to use neural networks for editing short videos, processing them in the style of famous artworks or any other source image.
 Prisma (app) application developers promise to deliver similar functionality at any moment.

 The application soon won recognition and started to attract the attention of both international brands (e.g. Korean auto manufacturer Kia Motors) and popular singers and musicians.

 According to the independent App Annie analysis system, within the first two weeks on the market the application made it onto the TOP download lists in nine countries.